MBA with Entrepreneurship Concentration

 Consumer and Market Research incorporates modern marketing research methods and analyses applied to consumers, shoppers, and buyers of goods and services sold in competitive retail environments.
 Attention is given to both quantitative and qualitative methods, analyses, interpretation, and decision making.
 Prerequisite: MKTG 5103.

-Partnering Project (Irregular) is a large-scale, real world, 10 week project involving hands-on work addressing issues faced by managers in partnering firms.
+New Venture Development II is a real world, 10-week project involving hands-on work addressing issues faced by founders and managers of new firms.
 Corequisite: Instructor consent.
 Prerequisite: MGMT 5323.

-Executive MBA students who want to participate in the New Venture Development classes will substitute "New Venture Development" (MGMT 5323) for "Strategic Management"- (MBAD 5313) and "Business Plan Partnering Project" (MBAD 5413) for "Capstone Project" - (MBAD 5433).
-Note that classes are held weekly on Monday evenings and are taught using a traditional format rather than the on-line and Saturday face-to-face EMBA format.
+Executive MBA students should note that classes are held weekly on Monday evenings and are taught using a blended delivery format rather than the online and Saturday face-to-face EMBA format.

-In addition, although entrepreneurship coursework does not officially begin until the fall semester, students meet several times during the summer to discuss opportunity identification and the new venture development process.Learn More about the Walton Executive MBA
+In addition, although entrepreneurship coursework does not officially begin until the fall semester, students meet twice during the summer to discuss opportunity identification and the new venture development process.Learn More about the Walton Executive MBA